 Error Reporting won't send notifications if the muted error reoccurs.

 You can link error groups to issues.

-To view or change the issue(s) associated with an error group, click on the bug icon next to each row in your list:
+To view or change the issue(s) associated with an error group, click the bug report icon bug_report next to each row in your list:

-If the error group is not yet associated with an issue URL, clicking on the bug icon will open a Link an issue URL to this error panel, where you can type in the appropriate URL.
+If the error group is not yet associated with an issue URL, clicking on the bug report icon bug_report opens a Link an issue URL to this error panel, where you can type in the appropriate URL.

-If an error group is already associated with an URL in your issue tracker system, clicking on the bug icon will open that link in a new browser tab.
+If an error group is already associated with an URL in your issue tracker system, clicking on the bug report icon bug_report opens that link in a new browser tab.

 Error Reporting can notify you when new errors occur and when errors that have been marked Resolved reoccur.
-To learn more, see Email and mobile notifications.
+To learn more, go to Notifications.

 You can delete all error events which are stored for the given project, and